MaroonCoffee/tesseract/README.md

 Tesseract is an esoteric programming language designed to run code on a 4D hypercube.
 Inspired by Ethan Muchnik's Cube: https://github.com/EthanMuchnik/Cube-Language-Interpreter.
-Tesseract can run it's own file type '.tes', as well as cube's '.cube' & '.dewy' natively by converting a cube file into a tesseract.
+Tesseract can run its own file type '.tes', as well as Cube's '.cube' & '.dewy' natively by converting a Cube file into a tesseract.

-Like its predecessors, tesseract is run on a 2d grid (in this case its a 2d representation of a tesseract).
+Like its predecessors, Tesseract is run on a 2d grid (in this case it's a 2d representation of a tesseract).
 A cursor is placed at some point on the grid and moves in a direction until its direction is changed.
-Along the way if the cursor runs in to any symbols, it will add them to the appropriate stack and carry out operations in this way.
+Along the way if the cursor runs into any symbols, it will add them to the appropriate stack and carry out operations in this way.
 For more information see Cube (linked above), and Befunge: https://esolangs.org/wiki/Befunge